 For over 110 years, the Dorrigo Show Society has served and enriched the community on the Dorrigo Plateau by running an annual agricultural show.
 The Dorrigo Show is the largest community event held on the plateau and attracts approximately 3,000 locals and visitors each year.

 The Show provides the community, particularly our youth, opportunity to display their talents: all the Plateau schools provide a school display and facilitate students to enter.
 Entrants compete across 23 distinct sections.
 In 2017, the Show received over 2,000 entries from more than 600 participants.
-The pavilion sections include the fine arts and crafts, needlework, cookery, homebrew, cheese-making, fruit, vegetables, and flowers.
+The pavilion sections include the fine arts and crafts, needlework, cookery, homebrew, fruit, vegetables, and flowers.
 Livestock sections include dairy, beef, and poultry.

 The Show hosts educational demonstrations (e.g. cooking, fire safety, animal care, reptiles), and performances (e.g. by local musicians and a magician).
 In 2017, performers included local musicians John Peppercorn, The Refreshments, the Waterfall Way Regional Brass Band, and the Dorrigo Public School Choir.
 Local, State, and Federal government politicians, alongside distinguished local identities, are invited to participate in the Opening Ceremony and Grand Parade.
 The closing Ute Parade includes floats by local businesses and community groups.